Congregational News & Events – Week of October 7, 2018

 Mount Carmel Church Partnerships Newsletters

 Copies of the Mt.
-Carmel Church Partnerships Newsletter for October 2018, Healthy Living Center Newsletter for Fall 2018 and Weekly Scoop Newsletter for November 20-30, 2018 can be found on the Community News table in Hobson Hall.
+Carmel Church Partnerships Newsletter for October 2018 and Weekly Scoop Newsletters for September 24-October 7 and October 8-14 2018 can be found on the Community News table in Hobson Hall.

 To read electronic versions, click on the links below: